akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ## Usage

-To enable Jackson serialization for a class you need to configure it or one of its super classes in serialization-bindings configuration.
-Typically you will create a marker @scala[trait]@java[interface] for that purpose and let the messages @scala[extend]@java[implement] that.
+To enable Jackson serialization for a class there needs to be a serialization binding for it or one of its super classes in serialization-bindings configuration.

+You can use one of the two predefined marker @scala[traits]@java[interfaces] `akka.serialization.jackson.JsonSerializable` or `akka.serialization.jackson.CborSerializable`.

 Scala
 :  @@snip [SerializationDocSpec.scala](/akka-serialization-jackson/src/test/scala/doc/akka/serialization/jackson/SerializationDocSpec.scala) { #marker-interface }